Essential coronavirus info Your safety is our first priority.

-Dr Chiara Minestrelli is Acting Course Leader on BA (Hons) Contemporary Media Cultures.
+Dr Chiara Minestrelli is Course Leader on BA (Hons) Contemporary Media Cultures.
 She is also a Visiting Fellow at the Menzies Australia Institute, King’s College London and in 2017 she was a Visiting Fellow at London South Bank University in the School of Arts and Creative Industries.

 She holds a PhD from Monash University where she conducted research on Australian Indigenous Hip Hop, identity, culture, spirituality and the role of the media in identity formation.